TharaniArun/Image_caption_generator/README.md

 # Image_caption_generator and Speech Generation for Blind Visualization
 The goal of image captioning is to convert a given input image into a natural language description.
 It involves the concept of computer vision and Natural Language Process to recognize the context of images and describe them in natural language like English.
+The caption is then converted into speech for assisting the blind in understanding images.

 The task of image captioning can be divided into two modules logically –